WV Historical Markers - Let's Find All 700

 MARKERS STILL AVAILABLE - Appx 20

-In the meantime, here is what I have TENTATIVELY - meaning, the markers were ordered and presumed to be delivered to the local DOH sign shops, but we don't know if they are in place.
-I stopped by our local shop, and the sign man (Rick Reed) told me he had put up a few, but he still had some in the wrappers waiting to be installed.
+Here is what I have TENTATIVELY - meaning, the markers were ordered and presumed to be delivered to the local DOH sign shops, but we don't know if they are in place.
+I stopped by our local shop earlier this year, and the sign man (Rick Reed) told me he had put up a few, but he still had some in the wrappers waiting to be installed.
 So.... with that in mind, here is a list of new or refurbished markers that MAY or MAY NOT be in place yet.
 The new markers did not have an exact location listed (which are on the list of questions for Joe).

 HERE IS A LIST WITH UPDATES AS I GET NEW INFO - CLICK HERE To Find Available Markers, look for the X in the far RH column (Available)